Our top 10 wildlife sightings in October

 Goldfinches and linnets

-Look out for mixed flocks of goldfinches (left) and linnets (right) feeding on seed heads of plants, such as thistles and teasel, particularly around farmland.
+Look out for mixed flocks of goldfinches (left) and linnets (right) feeding on seed heads of plants, such as thistles and teasel, particularly around farmland like Wells Farm nature reserve.

 During the autumn and winter meadow pipits move further south in Britain, where conditions are milder than the uplands they live in during summer.
-Look out for small flocks of them on farmland and areas of grassland.
+Look out for small flocks of them on farmland and areas of grassland at places like Chimney Meadows nature reserve.

-Merlins are the UK’s smallest bird of prey.
+Merlins are the UK’s smallest bird of prey, not much bigger than a blackbird.
 During the winter months they move south from upland areas towards the coast and lowland areas inland.
 Look for them hunting small birds in open countryside.

 This short video from the British Trust for Ornithology will help you tell merlins apart from kestrels.